Vegetarian and vegan restaurants

 2. Wabi Sabi Noodle House – vegetarian Japanese dishes

-A traditional ramen house vibe.
+A traditional ramen house vibe

-Image credit: Sherdon Go
+Image credit: Sherdon Go via Google Maps

-Vegetarian ramen.
+Vegetarian ramen

-Image credit: Wabi Sabi Noodle House Tomas Morato
+Image credit: Wabi Sabi Noodle House Tomas Morato via Google Maps

 Among the Japanese dishes they serve are a variety of ramen (from P200, ~USD3.38) made with veggie broth.If you want a different flavor and thickness to your noodles, you can also get soba.
 You can have these with vegetarian sides such as veggie unagi made with tofu.